apache/arrow/docs/source/cpp/streaming_execution.rst

 .. image:: simple_graph.svg

+   An example graph of a streaming execution workflow.

 :class:`ExecNode` is provided to reify the graph of operations in a query.
 Batches of data (:struct:`ExecBatch`) flow along edges of the graph from node to node.
 Structuring the API around streams of batches allows the